richardcavell/sorcery/README.txt

 When the emulated machine starts to run, don't do anything!
 MAME will automatically type out the correct command and run it.

+This project is complete.
+I will review it from time to time.
+The last review occurred in April 2019.

 Richard Cavell
 March 2019